 Chinaman’s Hat Island is easily spotted from the scenic route to and from the North Shore along Kamehameha Highway.
 This small island landmark got its name because of its distinctive shape looks like the traditional Chinese hat.
 There are a number of legends that go with the island but one suggests that the hat belonged to a giant who rests below the surface.

-Chinamans Hat Island is accessible by kayak or a short swim.
+Chinamans Hat Island is accessible by kayak or a short swim but most people opt for the kayak.
 Once you arrive at the island a mini hike to the top will give you amazing views of the shore and the Kualoa Mountains.
-There is a great kayak tour that picks you up from Waikiki and takes you on a Kayak adventure in Kaneohe and to Chinamans Hat.
-This tour is a not-for-profit, with proceeds helping to fund Kama’aina Kids and He’eia State Park!
+The kayak rental can be booked in advance

 GETTING TO CHINAMANS HAT ISLAND ON OAHU, HAWAII